sissbruecker/linkding/docs/src/content/docs/installation.md

 ##  Using Docker Compose

-To install linkding using [Docker Compose](https://docs.docker.com/compose/), you can use the [`docker-compose.yml`](https://github.com/sissbruecker/linkding/blob/master/docker-compose.yml) file.
-Copy the [`.env.sample`](https://github.com/sissbruecker/linkding/blob/master/.env.sample) file to `.env`, configure the parameters, and then run:
+To install linkding using [Docker Compose](https://docs.docker.com/compose/), you can download the [`docker-compose.yml`](https://github.com/sissbruecker/linkding/blob/master/docker-compose.yml) file.
+Also download the [`.env.sample`](https://github.com/sissbruecker/linkding/blob/master/.env.sample) file, rename it to `.env`, configure the parameters, and then run:
 ```shell
 docker-compose up -d
 ```